markpickering1/diversity_resilience_analysis/diversity_resilience_analysis/resilience_analysis/README.md

 - Also takes the derivative of the ICE curves at each pixel's value (giving the direction of diversity-resilience relationship
 - Outputs a dataframe containing the two
 - NOTE: the computation takes a while and can run to a lot of RAM (therefore be split into chunks) so it is not recommended to run over multiple diverstiy & resilience metrics at a time

 ### plotRF_createICE_plotICE.R
 - Take the df_dice dataframes containing the derivatie of the ICE curve at each point for a given resilience-diversity metric combination
 - Plot the derivative in map form

+### plotByBGR_createPDP_byBGR_bs.R
+- The script creates the dataframes containing the bootstrapped partial dependence values for each combination on metrics, generated using dataframes with the current and the increased (+1°C) temperature and by biogeographical (BGR) region
+- It takes as input the BGR dataframe and it merges the BGR of interest
+- It takes as input the list of RF models from multiple seeds and the data used to train the models

+### plotByBGR_plotPDP_byBGR_bs.R
+- This script uses the output dataframes of plotByBGR_createPDP_byBGR_bs.R containing the bootstrapped partial dependence values by BGR and under current and increased temperature
+- It merges the boostrapped partial dependence values and the mean and uncertainty bounds are calculated for each combination of metrics, each BGR and each temperature value
+- Itplots for each combination of metrics, and for each BGR, the 1d partial dependence plot (PDP) under current (solid) and increased (dashed) temperature with confidence interval

+### plotByBGR_map.R
+- This script creates a map showing the biogeographical regions used for the analysis